cherryscherry/CSC_CTF/CSC CTF/Read Me.md

 I originally opened my capture in Wireshark when I noticed the only values that changed were the IDs and the Leftover Capture Data.
 I figured since it was USB protocol, I should look up how to decipher it.
 I found a helpful tutorial from https://blog.stayontarget.org/2019/03/decoding-mixed-case-usb-keystrokes-from.html which included a script to map the leftover capture data to keypresses.
 I then exported the data into a csv and separated out all the Leftover Capture data as a TXT and ran the script.
 Flag - flag{pr355_0nwards_3a10134e}

+## OSINT
+### Beautiful House
+I dropped the image into Google Lens.
+Then searched by the keywords shown on the image "The Rectory".
+I went to each result one by one and visited their google maps street view.
+I eventually got to The Rectory Simons Town and the Tripadvisor had the name of the architect.
+I went to his Wikipedia page and found the name of his cousin whom he married.
+Flag - Florence Edmeades